 - another director is responsible for filing the accounts

 - it was your accountant’s (or anybody else’s) fault

 - you did not know when or how to file your accounts

 - your accounts were delayed or lost in the post

 - the directors live or were travelling overseas

 You can send a letter to the address on the front page of the penalty invoice, or send an email including the penalty reference.

-If your appeal is rejected you can write to the Senior Casework Unit (SCU) in the Late Filing Penalties Department at the Companies House office that deals with your account.
+If your appeal is rejected and you have additional information to support your case, you can write to the senior casework manager in the Late Filing Penalties Department at the Companies House office that deals with your account.

-If the SCU rejects your appeal, you can write to the Independent Adjudicators and ask them to review your case.
+If your appeal to the senior casework manager is unsuccessful, you can write to the independent adjudicators, and ask them to review your case.

 Find out more about late penalty appeals in different situations.